gorango/flowcraft/docs/src/guide/getting-started.md

 - **IntelliSense Support**: Full autocomplete for context keys and their types
 - **Runtime Safety**: Type mismatches are caught during development, not execution

-## Using the Dependency Injection Container (Recommended)
+## Using the DI Container

-For better modularity and testability, use the DI container approach.
-Update your code to use `createDefaultContainer`:
+For better modularity and testability, you can use the Dependency Injection container with [`createDefaultContainer`](/api/container#createdefaultcontainer-options):

 ```typescript
 import { ConsoleLogger, createDefaultContainer, createFlow, FlowRuntime } from 'flowcraft'